-A secure, no-frills provider, FrootVPN offers a reliable service for a very reasonable price.
+A secure, no-frills provider, FrootVPN offers a reliable VPN service for a very reasonable price.

 It’s by no means the quickest we’ve seen but you can expect consistently good speeds along with access to Netflix and no torrenting restrictions.